 There are highly skilled data scientists who specialize in this field and are employed by reputable antivirus companies.
 Those are the products you want to use.
 Expect to pay a monthly or yearly subscription fee for a quality business grade antivirus program.

-Your antivirus should be homogenous across your network.
-That means every device should have the same software in place, making network wide management easier.
+Your antivirus should be homogenous across your fleet of computers.
+That means every device should have the same software in place, making fleet device management easier.

 Firewalls are another type of threat management tool used to enforce perimeter security.
 They scan data such as emails coming and going from your network, seeking to block malware and other threat signatures.
 They can stop threats before they make it to a computer.
 Missed threats get scanned again with the computer antivirus software.
 You need multiple layers of security to reduce your risk.